xenonview-com/view-java-sdk/README.md

 xenon.id(testId);
 assertEquals(testId, xenon.id());

-// lastly you can generate a new one (usefull for serialized async operations that are for different customers) xenon.newId() assertNotNull(xenon.id());
+// lastly you can generate a new one (useful for serialized async operations that are for different customers) xenon.newId() assertNotNull(xenon.id());
 assertNotEqual("",xenon.id())